endjin/Endjin.RecommendedPractices.Bicep/README.md

 # Endjin.RecommendedPractices.Bicep

-Our library of reusable Bicep modules
+This repository hosts our library of re-useable Bicep modules.